 A key technology for this is optical lithography.
 With this process, the structures of a photomask are imaged by light onto the light-sensitive layer of a silicon wafer, as in a slide projector.
 The shorter the wavelength of the light, the finer the patterns on the wafer, which is later used to create microchips.
 This increases the number of transistors on the same area as well as the possible computing power.

 High-tech with the most accurate mirrors in the world

 EUV stands for extreme ultraviolet light.
 With a wavelength of just 13.5 nanometers, structures can be created that are a tiny 15 nanometers in size – 5,000 times finer than a human hair.
 The microchips produced with this technology are not only more compact and more powerful overall – they also consume around 30 percent less energy than the latest generation of chips, which is produced with a longer wavelength of 193 nanometers.
 However, the challenges for EUV lithography are enormous: because air and glass absorb EUV light, the exposure needs to occur in a vacuum – and only high-precision mirrors may be used instead of optical lenses.
 EUV mirrors from ZEISS are the most accurate mirrors in the world today.
 Scaled up to the size of Germany, the largest unevenness would be just a tenth of a millimeter.
-The sensors and actuators in a ZEISS projection optics work so precisely that a reflected laser beam could hit a golf ball on the moon with pinpoint accuracy.
+The sensors and actuators in a ZEISS projection optics work so precisely.
 ZEISS has secured this technology with more than 2,000 patents.

 We need people to shape the future